IWAE-TIME/alpsim.github.io/content/tutorials/python/_index.md

 ## ALPS quick examples

-The ALPS quick examples section illustrates how to set up input parameters and collect simulation data.
+The following tutorials illustrate how to set up input parameters and collect simulation data.
 The example simulations are for small system sizes, so the results can be obtained in minutes.

 <br>
 {{< hextra/feature-grid maxcolumns="2" >}}